Columbia Car Accident Lawyers

 - Do not give an adjuster a blanket medical records release.
 Tell them to contact your lawyer.

 - Do not give a recorded statement.
-You can offer to give a written statement only after your lawyer reviews it.
+You can offer a written statement only after your lawyer reviews it.

 Why Should I Hire a Car Accident Attorney?

-Personal injury cases are usually complex, involving legal, technical and medical issues.
+Personal injury cases usually involve legal, technical, and medical issues.
 Insurance companies employ professional adjusters and lawyers to minimize the claims they have to pay.

 If you suffer injuries that require medical attention, you should consult a personal injury lawyer with extensive experience in car accident cases as soon as possible after an accident to protect your rights and minimize your liability.

 Your evidence will necessarily require evaluation and testimony of medical experts, so your lawyer should have a working knowledge of medical issues.
-In many cases, your lawyer will have a substantial previous working relationship with physicians and other medical experts.
+Your lawyer often has a substantial previous working relationship with physicians and other medical experts.

-Moreover, they will have extensive experience in dealing with insurance company adjusters and lawyers.
+Moreover, they will have extensive experience dealing with insurance company adjusters and lawyers.

 FAQs About Car Accident Claims